bad-ants-fleet/drtransformer/README.md

 Badelt et al. (in preparation)

 ## Version
+v0.9-dev -- standalone package
-0.9 -- extraction from the [ribolands] package to a standalone Python package.
+  * extraction from the [ribolands] package to a standalone Python package.
-    -- using scipy and numpy for matrix exponentials (instead of [treekin])
+  * using scipy and numpy for matrix exponentials (instead of [treekin])

 ## License
 MIT